hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/UDS.md

 The following are standardized session(s), which may be extended with VM-specific session(s).
 * *Default* (ID: `0x1`)
-	* This is the default session, within the application.
+	* This is the default session, upon reset.
 * *Programming* (ID: `0x2`)
-	* This is the default session, within the bootloader.
 	* It allows for programming-specific diagnostics.
 * *Extended* (ID: `0x3`)
 	* It allows for diagnostics, super-set from the *Default* session.